-ABOUT MEDICAL STUDIES
+MEDICAL STUDIES PROGRAM

 LEARNING OUTSIDE THE CLASSROOM

 In addition to extensive laboratory experiences through all of the biology, chemistry, and physics courses, there are many opportunities for Medical Studies students to learn and develop skills outside of the classroom.
 Students may choose to participate in practicum experiences in a wide array of medical and healthcare settings.
 Work study opportunities are also available on campus, through which students can gain valuable experience serving as lab and/or faculty assistants.
-The Pre-Physician assistant Studies students will also develop strong relationships with the LR Physician Assistant Studies faculty as they prepare for transition into the graduate program in their fourth year.
-To facilitate this transition, LR provides a special faculty advisor in Medical Studies specifically trained to assist students making these preparations.

 The School of Natural Science hosts the Steelman Lecture Series through which renowned scientists and scientific writers are invited to speak to the campus and surrounding community.
 Career and graduates school nights are also held annually.
 These events feature former students and respected professionals in the field who speak with current students, offering information and guidance about various career options.